la-ots/pelican/docs/foundation/status-colors.md

 The Warning color Indicates unintended, but not dangerous, effects of actions.

-- Often used to present remove actions from a list if it’s relatively easy to reinsert items in the list
+- Often used to display destructive actions from a list if it’s relatively easy to reinsert items in the list.
-- Can be used to signal data actions authorized users can affect which could affect non-authorized users
+- Can be used to signal data actions authorized users can affect which could affect non-authorized users.
-- Could be used to indicate waiting states in processes or multi-step forms
+- Could be used to indicate waiting states in processes or multi-step forms.
-- Should be used to inform the user of system-wide errors preventing some, if not all, features
+- Should be used to inform the user of system-wide errors preventing some, if not all, features.
-- Lighter and darker variations used for background and text colors in [Warning Alerts](/components/alerts/)
+- Lighter and darker variations used for background and text colors in [Warning Alerts](/components/alerts/).

 **Danger**